ginni16/INDRAA/README.md

 # INDRAA
 Advanced Weather Forecasting Tool,

-I and my team building this project together , INDRAA is Advanced Weather Forecasting Tool that uses advanced algorithms and data analysis to provide precise weather forecasts for your location.
+I and my team building this project together,INDRAA is Advanced Weather Forecasting Tool that uses advanced algorithms and data analysis to provide precise weather forecasts for your location.

  **Key Features**